adunning/scribes-readers-texts/index.md

 - Bernhard Bischoff, [*Latin Palaeography: Antiquity and the Middle Ages,*](https://doi.org/gd6cws) trans.
 Daibhm O. Cróinin and David Ganz (Cambridge: Cambridge University Press, 1990).
 - Michelle P. Brown, *A Guide to Western Historical Scripts from Antiquity to 1600* (Toronto: University of Toronto Press, 1990).
 - Albert Derolez, *The Palaeography of Gothic Manuscript Books: From the Twelfth to the Early Sixteenth Century,* Cambridge Studies in Palaeography and Codicology 9 (Cambridge: Cambridge University Press, 2003).

+I also recommend this optional reading as a highly enjoyable general introduction to modern manuscript culture and examining medieval books:

+- Christopher de Hamel, *Meetings with Remarkable Manuscripts* (London: Lane, 2016).

 You will want to make use of a dictionary for expanding abbreviations.
 Generations of manuscripts scholars have grown up with Cappelli's: